History of Bolivia to 1809: Religion

 With the first Spanish settlers of Upper Peru came the secular and regular clergy to begin the conversion of the Indians to Christianity.
-In 1552 the first bishopric in Upper Peru was established in La Plata; in 1605 La Paz and Santa Cruz also became bishoprics.
+In 1552, the first bishopric in Upper Peru was established in La Plata; in 1605, La Paz and Santa Cruz also became bishoprics.
 In 1623 the Jesuits established the Royal and Pontifical Higher University of San Francisco Xavier of Chuquisaca, Upper Peru's first university.

 Although the official Incan religion disappeared rapidly, the Indians continued their local worship under the protection of local Indian rulers.
-But as Christianity influenced the Indians, a new folk-Catholicism developed, incorporating symbols of the indigenous religion.
+However, as Christianity influenced the Indians, a new folk-Catholicism developed, incorporating symbols of the indigenous religion.
 The church was tolerant of local Indian religions.
 In 1582, for example, the bishop of La Plata permitted the Indians to build a sanctuary for the dark Virgen de Copacabana on the shores of Lake Titicaca (Copacabana has been a traditional Aymara religious center ever since).

 Situation of the Native peoples

 The conquest and colonial rule were traumatic experiences for the Indians.
 Easily susceptible to European diseases, the native population decreased rapidly.
-The situation of the Indians worsened in the 18th century, when Spain demanded higher tribute payments and increased mita obligations in an attempt to increase the mining output.
+The situation of the Indians worsened in the 18th century when Spain demanded higher tribute payments and increased mita obligations to increase the mining output.

-These profound economic and social changes, and the breakup of native culture contributed to the increasing addiction to alcohol.
+These profound economic and social changes and the breakup of native culture contributed to the increasing alcoholism.
 Before the Spanish arrived, the Incas had consumed alcohol only during religious ceremonies.
-Indian use of the coca leaf also increased, and, according to one chronicler, at the end of the 16th century "in Potosí alone, the trade in coca amounts to over half a million pesos a year, for 95,000 baskets of it are consumed."
+Indian use of the coca leaf also increased, and, according to one chronicler, at the end of the 16th century, "in Potosí alone, the trade in coca amounts to over half a million pesos a year, for 95,000 baskets of it are consumed."

 Indian reaction to colonial rule and conversion to Christianity varied.
 Many Indians adapted to Spanish ways by breaking with their traditions and actively attempting to enter the market economy.
 They also used the courts to protect their interests, especially against new tribute assessments.
 Others clung to their customs as much as possible, and some rebelled against the white rulers.